• Skip to main content

 Christmas board tips

 A charcuterie board isn't exactly a recipe, but the recipe card below includes amounts to give you a point of reference to build your platter.
-Feel free to mix, match, and substitute ingredients to your heart's content.
+Mix, match, and substitute ingredients to your heart's content.
 No matter what, I recommend the following tips.

-Rest cheeses at room temperature for about 30 minutes before serving to bring out their true flavor profile.
+• Rest the cheeses at room temperature for 30 minutes before serving to bring out their accurate flavor profile.

-Plan to replenish the board a few times during your event.
-This helps keep the presentation fresh for an extended time frame.
+• Plan to replenish the board a few times during your event.
+This helps keep the presentation fresh for a longer period.

-If you're a charcuterie beginner, I have several tips on how to make a simple charcuterie board that apply to this and any board.
+• If you're a charcuterie beginner, I have several tips for making a simple charcuterie board that applies to any board.

 Christmas charcuterie board with cured meats, cheeses, fruit, crackers, nuts, jam, and holiday garnishes